 Prime Minister chairs conference with private banks - Photo: VGP

-On the afternoon of September 21, Prime Minister Pham Minh Chinh chaired a meeting of the Government Standing Committee working with joint stock commercial banks (JSCs) on solutions to contribute to the country's socio-economic development.
+On the afternoon of September 21, Prime Minister Pham Minh Chinh chaired a meeting of the Government Standing Committee working with joint stock commercial banks (JSCs) on solutions to contribute to the country's socio -economic development.

 Banks join hands with people and businesses

-In the context of the recent storm No. 3, which has caused severe damage to people and businesses, disrupted production and business, and greatly affected the macro-economy.
+In the context of the recent storm No. 3, which has caused heavy damage to people and businesses, disrupted production and business, and greatly affected the macro-economy.
 Therefore, the Prime Minister hopes that banks will propose new policies to adapt to the situation; what solutions are needed for those affected by the storm and flood?

-In the spirit of the 10th Central Conference of the 13th tenure with the determination to promote 3 strategic breakthroughs, decentralization, local decision, local action, local responsibility, he requested the determination to eliminate cumbersome administrative procedures, encourage innovation, dare to think, dare to do, dare to take responsibility.
+In the spirit of the 10th Central Conference of the 13th tenure with the determination to promote three strategic breakthroughs, decentralization, local decision, local action, local responsibility, he requested the determination to eliminate cumbersome administrative procedures, encourage innovation, dare to think, dare to do, dare to take responsibility.

 The State Bank of Vietnam said that in its policy management, it has stabilized operating interest rates, strived to reduce lending interest rates, banks have reduced costs, strongly transformed digitally, and publicized average lending interest rates for businesses and people to access.
 In particular, the average lending interest rate for new and old loans continues to decrease sharply, reaching 8.18%/year by August 2024, down more than 1%/year compared to the end of 2023.

-Private banks' credit growth potential is still large
+Private banks' credit growth potential is still large.

 Flexible and appropriate exchange rate management, absorbing external shocks.
 The USD/VND exchange rate tends to decrease thanks to positive market sentiment, improved balance of domestic foreign currency supply and demand, and the economy's legitimate foreign currency needs are fully and promptly met.
 The depreciation of VND is consistent with the general trend, at an average and stable level compared to currencies in the region and the world.

-As of September 17, system-wide credit increased by 7.38% compared to the end of 2023 (higher than the 5.73% of the same period in 2023).
+By September 17, system-wide credit increased by 7.38% compared to the end of 2023 (higher than the 5.73% of the same period in 2023).
 Banks still have a lot of room for credit growth to provide capital for the economy; in which the private banking group mostly used less than 70% of the assigned target.

-Of which, credit for the trade and service sector accounts for the highest proportion, followed by industry and construction and agriculture, forestry and fishery.
+Of which, credit for the trade and service sector accounts for the highest proportion, followed by industry and construction and agriculture, forestry and fisheries.
 For the private banking sector, about 50% of outstanding loans are for the trade and service sector.

 Source: https://tuoitre.vn/tang-truong-tin-dung-dat-14-5-trieu-ti-dong-nhung-van-con-nhieu-du-dia-cap-von-20240921155013532.htm